 About two weeks ago, at bedtime, my youngest son's nose was completely stuffed up.
 It's allergy season here so a bit of sniffling is to be expected, but not the total clogging that he was experiencing.
 And he was pretty miserable.
 There is nothing harder for a mom than when her child is suffering and you don't know how to help him.

-We tried our saline nasal rinse and blowing, but neither worked well at all.
+We tried our saline nasal rinse and lots of nose blowing, but neither worked well at all.

 Then I remembered an email I had gotten from a reader, mentioning that she had a recipe for Vicks Rub.

-So I reread her email and the web and I was once again off and running to “Make Your Own Land” :-).
+So I reread her email and the web and I was once again off and running to “DIY Land” :-).